 Not only is it portable, but it can be tailored to the specific client’s needs in terms of what occupation it covers, the benefit amount, and the waiting period before benefit payments begin.

 The policy is medically underwritten, so as with individual long-term care insurance, waiting until a disability begins will disqualify a client from obtaining coverage.
-The annual price for individual long-term disability coverage is generally 1%-3% of total income.** Clients may be tempted to choose the policy with the lowest cost, however important differences exist between various policies.
+The annual price for individual long-term disability coverage is generally 1%-3% of total salary.** Clients may be tempted to choose the policy with the lowest cost, however important differences exist between various policies.
 In addition to the potential monthly benefit amount and other factors listed above, the definition of disability is crucial.

 Some policies will pay benefits only if the insured is unable to work at any occupation whatsoever.
 More comprehensive (and typically more expensive) policies will pay benefits when the insured is unable to work at the occupation for which they are trained and experienced.